lifelong-learning-systems/l2logger/docs/interface.md

         - `task_name`: str, current task (e.g. 'Task-A-5x5')
         - `params`: str, JSON string of any parameters for the task ('size', etc.)
-    - If more fields are provided than these in record, they will simply be appended as additional columns in blocks-report.tsv.
+    - If more fields are provided than these in record, they will simply be appended as additional columns in block-info.tsv.
 Note that all records should have the same number of columns (i.e., if extra fields are supplied for one row in the data log, they should be supplied for all the other rows as well).